 I do.
-Especially when I realized earlier this week, I have less than 100 days until I get 40.
+Especially when I realized earlier this week that I have less than 100 days until I get 40.

 I started to notice every wrinkle.
-I am one of the luckiest people who have just a few, but I could see them all now.
+I am one of the luckiest people with just a few, but I could see them all now.
 I counted every grey hair wire and started to compare myself (eventually) to other people my age.
-The initial comparison I started against public figures of actresses, models and they all look amazing.
-I was feeling really old.
-But I realized they are 15 or even 20 years younger than I am, and looking at my pictures back then, sorry ladies, no offense, but I had a hell of a face!
+The initial comparison I started against public figures of actresses and models, and they all look fantastic.
+I was feeling old.

-I look at faces my age, and I conclude that we all do get older.
+I look at faces my age and conclude that we all get older.

-I had noted these days some lessons about life and age:
+I have noted these days some lessons about life and age:

-1. The inner child (and everyone has an inner child) always wants to play, and it is something we should honor.
+1. The inner child (and everyone has an inner child) always wants to play, which we should honor.
 Allowing the inner child to play helps us find joy in our lives.
-It is a healing activity and helps unlock blockages from our day to day living.
+It is a healing activity and helps unlock blockages in our day-to-day living.
 It is said that it preserves youth as well.

 3. At 40, I am not a child anymore.
 I grew up!
 Oh, my God!
 I finally face this life as an adult, yet I love to see it through the eyes of a child.
-This way, nothing is as bad as I imagine it is, everything has a solution, and the happy ending is just about to be revealed.
+This way, nothing is as wrong as I imagined; everything has a solution, and the happy ending is just about to be revealed.
 I need to open my eyes and see it!
 And keep the faith.

 5. And yes, life is magic!
 The secret charm is hope and faith.
-Beyond just visualizing is believing whatever I want to achieve—and not overthinking it.
-It is about knowing that it will turn out my way and let it become.
+Beyond just visualizing is believing in whatever I want to achieve—and not overthink it.
+It is about knowing it will turn out my way and let it become.
 My magic recipe: I picture my wish – say abracadabra – and let the universe take care and finish the puzzle.

-With the magic and wonder, I will leave you today—the magic of life, the wonder of being, of striving together through these epic times.
+With the magic and wonder, I will leave you today—the magic of life, the phenomenon of being, of striving together through these epic times.